Sudharshan-07/Linux/Interrupts-Part_2.md

 <br>

-The following figure shows an example of configuring irq_domain by combining three methods: no-map, linear, and tree, each corresponding to three interrupt controllers:
+The following figure illustrates configuring an irq_domain by integrating three methods: no-map, linear, and Radix tree, each applied to interrupt controllers A, B, and C, respectively:

 ![irq_domain_6](https://github.com/user-attachments/assets/a2455cc3-cea6-467c-9337-c36ba7765104)